bardyaxy/olympia-toast-bardya/README.md

 ## Building the Site

-The HTML pages are assembled by a small Node.js script located in `scripts/build.js`.
+The HTML pages are assembled by a small TypeScript script located in `scripts/build.ts`.
 Templates use [EJS](https://ejs.co/) so common elements like the header and footer are included from the `includes/` directory.
 Install dependencies once and then run the build command: